innolitics/n2y/README.md

 ## Built-in Plugins

 N2y provides a few builtin plugins.
+These plugins are all turned off by default.
 Brief descriptions are provided below, but see [the code](https://github.com/innolitics/n2y/tree/rich-text-extensions/n2y/plugins) for details.

 ### Deep Headers